-This option opens the Profile Status List and Profiles Definition panels allowing you to select a profile to summarize or define a new profile to summarize.
-If these panels already exist on a page, that page is raised; otherwise a new page is added which contains these panels.
-See "Profiles Panels" on page 13-1 for more information.
+This option opens the Profiles dialog allowing you to select a profile to summarize or define a new profile to summarize.
+See "Profiles" on page 13-1 for more information.

 Mnemonic: Z Accelerator: Ctrl+Z

 This option executes a summary on the current profile.
 If no profiles have been defined, a summary of all events is executed.
 For each summary of a specific profile, a new page is created to hold the summary results, including any required data graphs as directed by the Graph State Durations... or Graph State Gaps... options of the Summary menu.